GoTeamEpsilon/purpose/README.md

 ## Purpose

-We are a small open source development group working on interesting projects that serve as educational resources as well as provide value.
+We are a small open source development group working on interesting projects that serve as educational resources as well as provide value to existing open source projects.

 ## Current Project